Dr. Associate Professor (Computer Science) B.Sc (1999), M.Sc (2004), Ph.D (2012)

 Computer & Information Sciences

-For more details visit the departmental website cis.covenantuniversity.edu.ng
+For more details visit the departmental website http://cis.covenantuniversity.edu.ng

 Philosophy and Objectives

-- To develop manpower with skills and knowledge needed to meet the requirements of a rapidly advancing and challenging field of IT and Management.
+- develop manpower with the skills and knowledge needed to meet the requirements of a rapidly advancing and challenging field of IT and Management;

-- To develop human capital with emphasis on creating a knowledge-based society.
+- develop human capital with emphasis on creating a knowledge-based society; and

-- To develop manpower to pursue careers in a wide range of professions including software development, web design, and system administration, project management, and computational sciences, that would foster the attainment of the millennium development goals.
+- develop manpower to pursue careers in a wide range of professions, including software development, web design, and system administration.

 Research & Development